osrf/gazebo_tutorials/flashlight_plugin/tutorial_9-3.md

 The following items are the parameters which the plugin takes.
 ## `<light>`
 This element represents a unit of settings for each flashlight.
 It can contain the following items.
-You can place this element as many as the number of light elements which your model has.
+You can use this element as many times as the number of lights contained in your model.

 ## `<id>`
 This element is required for `<light>`.
 It specifies which light you are going to control.
 It is composed of the link name followed by a slash "/" and the light name.
-In the example, you have a `<light>` named "light_source1" under the `<link>` named "cylinder".
+In the example, you have a `<light>` named "light\_source1" under the `<link>` named "cylinder".
 So the `<id>` should be "cylinder/light_source1".

 ## `<duration>`
 This element is required for `<light>`.
-It specifies how long time the light must flash in seconds.
+It specifies for how long the light should be on in seconds.

 ## `<interval>`
 This element is required for `<light>`.
-It specifies how long time the light must dim in seconds.
+It specifies for how long the light should be dimmed in seconds.
 If it is set to 0, the light will be static.

 ## `<color>`
 This element is optional for `<light>`.
 It specifies the color of the light.
 If it is not given, the default color of the visual object will be used.
+The format is RGB, each of which ranges from 0 to 1.
+For example, `1 0 0` represents red. `0.5 0.5 0.5` will be gray.

 ## `<block>`
 This element is optional for `<light>`.
-It must have `<duration>` and `<interval>`, and it can optionally have `<color>`. `<light>` can have more than one `<block>` so it can produce multiple patters with different colors.
+It must have `<duration>` and `<interval>`, and it can optionally have `<color>`. `<light>` can have more than one `<block>` so it can produce multiple patterns with different colors.
 If this element is given, the `<duration>`, `<interval>`, and `<color>` elements directly placed under the `<light>` will be ignored.

 For example,

 ```XML
 <block>
   <duration>1</duration>